-- 5.2.1.
-Weigh a representative portion (ma) of the sample homogenate (5.1) into a 50 mL centrifuge tube - (2.2).
-In case of fresh fruits and vegetables as well as juices take 10 g $\pm$ 0.1 g of the homogenized sample.
-In case of dried fruits, dried vegetables, dried mushrooms take 5 g $\pm$ 0.05 g or 13.5 g $\pm$ 0.1 g of the re-hydrated and homogenized material according to 5.1 (corresponding to 5 g sample).
-In case of coreals, dried pulses and homoy also take 5 g $\pm$ 0.05 g of the homogenized ple).
-In case of cereals, dried pulses and honey also take 5 g $\pm$ 0.05 g of the homogenate.

-- Smaller sample portions may have to be used for extract-rich commodities, such as spices or fermented products, or commodities with very high water absorbing capacity not allowing proper extraction. - 5.2.2.
-Add water (3.1) to a total content of ca. 10 g according to the indications in Table 19.

-- No further water adjustment is needed where re-hydrated commodities (Fehler!
-Verweisquelle konnte nicht gefunden werden.) are employed. - Where no ISs are used or where they are added after extract aliquotation, water adjustment to 10g is essential.
-Where the appropriate ISs are employed before any aliquotation has taken place water adjustment is less critical and may be skipped for commodities containing ≥80% water (see Table 19)
+- 5.2.1.Weigh a representative portion (m_a) of the sample homogenate (5.1) into a 50 mL centrifuge tube (2.2).
+In case of fresh fruits and vegetables as well as juices take 10 g \pm 0.1 g of the homogenized sample.
+In case of dried fruits, dried vegetables, dried mushrooms take 5 g \pm 0.05 g or 13.5 g \pm 0.1 g of the re-hydrated and homogenized material according to 5.1 (corresponding to 5 g sample).
+In case of cereals, dried pulses and honey also take 5 g \pm 0.05 g of the homogenate.
+Smaller sample portions may have to be used for extract-rich commodities, such as spices or fermented products, or commodities with very high Water absorbing capacity not allowing proper extraction. - 5.2.2.
+Add Water (3.1) to a total content of ca. 10 g according to the indications in Table 23. - No further Water adjustment is needed where re-hydrated commodities (see 5.1) are employed.
+Where no ISs are used or where they are added after extract aliquotation, Water adjustment to 10g is essential.
+Where the appropriate ISs are employed before any aliquotation has taken place Water adjustment is less critical and may be skipped for commodities containing ≥80% Water (see Table 23)